Last Updated on April 3, 2026 by Rosslyn Tebbutt

 3. Rich, Opulent Color Palette

-The color palette of Art Deco is bold and dramatic, often featuring deep jewel tones like emerald green, sapphire blue, ruby red, and gold.
+The color palette of Art Deco is bold and dramatic, often featuring deep jewel tones like emerald green, sapphire blue, ruby red, and gold, which can also been seen in Hollywood Glam interior design.

 Black and white are also frequently used in contrast to these vibrant hues, while metallic finishes in gold, silver, and chrome add a touch of luxury.